 In the Spring of 2007, Co-Owners Garrett and John bought a house in the Cully neighborhood of NE Portland, Oregon with the intention to create a model for small scale urban farming and cottage industry.
 By the end of that summer, their attached garage had been turned into a small commercial kitchen and their front yard garden was growing an abundance of organic food.
 In the fall of 2007 Back to Eden Bakery was delivering pastries to local markets, grocery stores and coffee shops around Portland.

 Within a year the demand for a brick and mortar was growing and John and Garrett’s desire to connect more directly with the community was too.
 In the fall of 2009 Back to Eden’s first storefront was opened on Alberta Street debuting a menu far beyond what wholesale could showcase.
 All of the baking continued in the converted garage kitchen while running deliveries in between batches until the fall of 2011 when an opportunity arose to take over the space directly behind the Alberta storefront and convert it into a commercial kitchen.

 The spring of 2017 presented another expansion opportunity when the yoga studio neighboring the original Alberta Street storefront became available.
 After 8 years working with a rather petite dining footprint the ability to grow directly next door was something that Back to Eden simply could not pass up.
-In the summer of 2017 Back to Eden will open an all new bakery cafe with an expanded menu including brunch and dinner.
-The original bakery storefront will become a dedicated ice cream and dessert shop featuring all your favorites plus many more.
+In the summer of 2017, Back to Eden opened an all new bakery cafe with an expanded menu including brunch and dinner.
+The original bakery storefront has become a dedicated ice cream and dessert shop featuring all your favorites plus many more.